gersto/python/python_interview.md

      Use lists for flexibility, tuples for fixed data, sets for uniqueness, and dictionaries for fast lookups.

 3. **When Would You Use a Tuple Instead of a List?**<br>
    A tuple is preferred over a list when data should not be changed.

    Since tuples are immutable:

-They prevent accidental modification of data
+   - They prevent accidental modification of data
-They are slightly faster than lists
+   - They are slightly faster than lists
-They can be used as dictionary keys (lists cannot) Common use cases:
+   - They can be used as dictionary keys (lists cannot)

+   Common use cases:
-Returning multiple values from a function
+   - Returning multiple values from a function
-Storing constant configuration values
+   - Storing constant configuration values
-Representing fixed records like (latitude, longitude)
+   - Representing fixed records like (latitude, longitude)

-3. What Are Modules and Packages in Python?
+3. **What Are Modules and Packages in Python?**<br>
-A module is a single Python file that contains code such as functions, classes, or variables.
+   A module is a single Python file that contains code such as functions, classes, or variables.<br>
    It helps organize code into reusable components.

-A package is a collection of related modules stored inside a directory.
+   A package is a collection of related modules stored inside a directory.<br>
    It allows large projects to be structured cleanly.

    Why they are important:

-Improve code organization
+   - Improve code organization
-Encourage reuse
+   - Encourage reuse
-Make large projects manageable
+   - Make large projects manageable
-In ML projects, libraries like NumPy and pandas are examples of packages made up of many modules.
+   - In ML projects, libraries like NumPy and pandas are examples of packages made up of many modules.

-4. What Are Decorators in Python?
+5. **What Are Decorators in Python?**<br>
    A decorator is a function that modifies the behaviour of another function without changing its code.

    Decorators are commonly used for:

-Logging
+   - Logging
-Authentication and authorization
+   - Authentication and authorization
-They are written using the @ symbol and help keep code clean and reusable.
+   - They are written using the @ symbol and help keep code clean and reusable.

-5. What Are Namespaces in Python?
+6. **What Are Namespaces in Python?**<br>
    A namespace is a container that holds variable names and maps them to objects.

    Python uses namespaces to avoid naming conflicts.

    Types of namespaces:

-Local — inside a function
+   - Local — inside a function
-Global — defined at the module level
+   - Global — defined at the module level
-Built-in — provided by Python itself
+   - Built-in — provided by Python itself

-6. How Does Python Manage Memory?
+7. **How Does Python Manage Memory?**<br>
    Python manages memory automatically using:

-Private heap space
+   - Private heap space
-Garbage collection
+   - Garbage collection
-Memory is allocated dynamically, and unused objects are removed automatically.
+   - Memory is allocated dynamically, and unused objects are removed automatically.

-Garbage collector removes unused objects
+   Garbage collector removes unused objects<br>
-Developers don’t manually free memory
+   Developers don’t manually free memory<br>
    This simplifies development but requires awareness to avoid memory leaks in long-running programs.

-7. What Is split() and join() in Python? split() is used to break a string into a list based on a separator. join() is used to combine a list of strings into a single string.
+7. **What Is split() and join() in Python?**<br>
+split() is used to break a string into a list based on a separator. join() is used to combine a list of strings into a single string.
 These functions are commonly used in: